General Mountaineering Situations and Avoidable Mistakes

 - Climbing under/behind other parties on loose routes.
 Don’t put yourself in harm’s way by being under dangerous parties or natural phenomena (rocks, avalanche slopes, seracs) when it is avoidable.

-- Not knowing your climbing partner.
-Don’t accept what you are told as necessarily being gospel.
-Critically evaluate your circumstances and apply your own common sense.
+- Not knowing your climbing partner well enough.
+Don’t accept what you are told as necessarily being accurate – judge for yourself, if you are appropriately trained and knowledgeable.
+Critically evaluate your partner, the circumstances, and apply your own training and logic.
 Be aware of your climbing partners’ limitations and climb accordingly.

-- Assuming inexperienced partners will do the right thing.
-Explain first and get them to demonstrate techniques as confirmation of effective communication, prior to the system being relied upon.
+- Assuming inexperienced partners will do the right thing – this is a common accident characteristic.
+If unsure, clearly explain first and get your partner to demonstrate techniques as confirmation of effective communication, prior to a partnership and/or system being relied upon.

 - Many mountain travelers do not have the experience or knowledge to protect themselves or their partners, or to rectify problematic situations.
 Don’t be one of them: Get trained or hire a guide.